Ska-shovo/Ska-shovo/README.md

 # 💫 About Me:
-Name : Shovo Kumar Acharjo <br>Department : Educational Technology and Engineering<br>Varsity : University of Frontier Technology, Bangladesh .“Passionate about Education and Technology.
+Name : Shovo Kumar Acharjo <br>Department : Educational Technology and Engineering<br>Varsity : University of Frontier Technology, Bangladesh .
+“Passionate about Education and Technology.
 I love exploring how innovative tech can make learning smarter, easier, and more engaging.”

 ## 🌐 Socials: